Nordgaren/NIF2FBX/README.md

 The tool will work recursively through the folder you give it, so it will do all subfolders, as well.

-I don't recommend doing all of them at once, as the tool even restarts blender, and it does get a bit bogged down.
+I don't recommend doing all of them at once, as the tool even makes a new scene in blender, and it does get a bit bogged down.
 I will try to fix this in the future.

 # Credits
 [Greatness7](https://github.com/Greatness7) - Gave me most of the script that I needed